By Marika Sboros

 Most importantly, as Seyfried writes in the comments section, the pillars “selectively target the abnormal metabolism and blood vessels (angiogenesis) of malignant tumors”.
 Escudier adds that Trochon’s boundless enthusiasm for life convinced him that doctors should evaluate the ketogenic diet and metabolic treatment as “novel” cancer therapies.

 Crucially for the book’s integrity and reliability of information, Trochon built the pillars on compelling evidence for diet and nutrition to treat cancer.
-As well, he presents them clearly as adjuncts to (in addition, not instead of) conventional cancer treatment.
+He presents them clearly as adjuncts to (in addition, not instead of) conventional cancer treatment.

 Critically too, Flying Against The Odds documents consistent support from Trochon’s oncology team.
 They showed remarkable openness of mind and acceptance that orthodox medicine does not have all the answers.
 Above all, they worked compassionately with him and kept a watchful eye on his progress.